transpect/mml2tex/README.md

 mml2tex is an XProc/XSLT-library to convert MathML to LaTeX.

+It should currently support MathML 2 and 3 presentation markup.
+Content markup and some MathML 1 elements are not supported.

 You may either invoke mml2tex standalone or include it as library in your XSLT or XProc project.
 The LaTeX code is wrapped in processing instructions named `mml2tex`.

+This library is also used in [docx2tex](https://github.com/transpect/docx2tex) that converts Word docx files with OOMML (= new equation editor) formulas to LaTeX.

 Consider this XML input file …